taesiri/Tokyo/README.md

 Tokyo
 =====

-Tokyo is a code name for an In-Game level editor for Unity Game engine.
+Tokyo is a codename for Unity's In-Game level editor.
 I've done this project during my summer internship at [Dead Mage Studio](http://deadmage.com/).

-Notes
+Note
 =====
 Use at your own risk!